finbourne/lusid-sdk-csharp/sdk/docs/CutLabelDefinitionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CutLabelDefinitionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CutLabelDefinitionsApi>();
             var code = "code_example";  // string | The Code of the Cut Label that is being Deleted

             try
             {
+                // uncomment the below to set overrides at the request level
+                // DateTimeOffset result = apiInstance.DeleteCutLabelDefinition(code, opts: opts);

                 // DeleteCutLabelDefinition: Delete a Cut Label
                 DateTimeOffset result = apiInstance.DeleteCutLabelDefinition(code);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));